If

 hire in Perth After

 a bit of space?
-Western Australia has over
+Western Australia has

-one million square miles of it.
-Perth is
+over one million square miles of it.

-Australia and go exploring.
-Swap you’re
+car hire Australia and go exploring.

-a lesson first.
-If the wallet’s feeling
+make sure you have a lesson first.
+If

-a bit light, book car rental and drive to
+car rental and drive to Kalgoorlie for

-Kalgoorlie for a spot of gold panning.
+a spot of gold panning.

 top

-driving tips -
+driving tips

 Unlike most Australian states, you can’t